 There’s no concrete amount of time to fast, although as I mentioned earlier, the typical intermittent fast ranges from 14–18 hours.
 Instead of focusing on how long you should fast for, it’s better to keep a few things about fasting in mind instead:

 - If you’re genuinely hungry, eat something.
-If you don’t, you’ll spend your time a) hungry b) stressed about being hungry and c) hungry and stressed (or even hangry!).
+If you don’t, you’ll spend your time hungry, stressed about being hungry, and hungry and stressed (or even hangry!).

 - Are you training for a big event, like a marathon or triathlon?
 This is probably not the right time to try fasting.
 Speak with your coach and doctor first.

 - Again, listen to your body!

 What liquids am I allowed to consume?